Join our community on Facebook

 Our closed Facebook groups are a great place to connect with other people affected by a brain tumour and share your experiences.Facebook support groups

 If you, or someone close to you, is living with a brain tumour, it’s very natural to experience depression or low mood.

-A brain tumour diagnosis is a major life event and as a result it's very natural to experience moments when you feel distressed and overwhelmed.
+A brain tumour diagnosis is a major life event ,which can have a significant effect on your mood and emotional wellbeing.
+As a result it's normal to feel distressed and overwhelmed.
 When these feelings linger on for weeks and months, they could be a sign of depression.

 If you are affected by a brain tumour and feel you cannot cope with your current situation, you can call The Brain Tumour Charity's

 If you need someone to talk to outside office hours, you can call the Samaritans on 116 123.

 We all have times when our mood is low.
 Any stressful event, such as difficulties at work, bereavement, relationship or financial issues, sleep problems and illness, can leave us feeling down, often due to a feeling of lack of control over our situation.